nunofachada/perfandpubtools/README.md

 #### 4.2.7\.
 Speedup

 The [speedup] function is used to obtain relative speedups between different implementations.
-Using the variables defined in the previous example, lets obtain the speedup of the Java ST version versus the [NetLogo] implementation for different model sizes:
+Using the variables defined in the previous example, the speedup of the Java ST version over the [NetLogo] implementation for different model sizes can be obtained with the following instruction:

 ```matlab
 s = speedup(0, 1, 'NL', nlv1, 'ST', stv1);
 ```

-Speedups can be obtained by getting the first element of the returned cell, i.e. by invoking `s{1}`:
+The first element of the returned cell, i.e. `s{1}`, contains the speedups:

 ```
 ans =